21 Genius Uses for Hand Sanitizer You’ll Wish You Knew Before

 Spruce up your makeup brushes

 Who cleans their makeup brushes?
 We all should because there are at least 10 gross things that can happen when you don’t wash your makeup tools.
 Get your makeup brushes extra clean by rubbing them with hand sanitizer after you wash them; then, allow them to air dry fully.
+Check out the shelf life of these common cleaning products and what happens after they expire.

 Remove permanent marker from a whiteboard

 If your kids—or you—accidentally wrote on your whiteboard with a Sharpie or other permanent marker, here’s an easy remedy: First write over the permanent marker with a dry erase pen, and then wipe it all off using hand sanitizer.
 You may need to do this a few times to remove all traces.
+Learn how to remove stains from absolutely anything.

 Pre-treat stains before laundering

 Even the makers of Tide detergent acknowledge that a bit of hand sanitizer can effectively pre-treat stains on clothing.
 Rub some in, let it sit for one to three minutes, blot it away and apply Tide, and then wash as directed on the garment’s label.
+Don’t miss these other weird products that also work as a stain remover.

 Remove a sticky label